top of page

 International relations scholarship assumes that states weigh the costs and benefits of treaty ratification.
 In human rights, the worse a particular state’s record, the higher the presumptive costs of ratification and the lower the likelihood of ratification.
 But prior work neglects variation in the extent of obligation that different treaties create.
 In this article, we argue and demonstrate that (1) human rights treaties differ substantially in the scope and scale of the obligations they contain, (2) this variation can be measured, and (3) it matters for ratification.
 Treaties that create a larger number of demanding obligations imply greater potential costs of compliance for states.
 The larger the number of demanding obligations, the more grounds various actors will have to challenge a state’s practices.
 We analyze innovative data on treaty obligations and commitments for the ten core global human rights treaties to test our propositions, and we find strong support.

-"Complementarity and Public Views on Overlapping Domestic and International Courts"
+"Complementarity and Public Views on Overlapping International and Domestic Courts"

 Authors: Kelebogile Zvobgo and Stephen Chaudoin